San Pedro Sula, Honduras - Things to Do in San Pedro Sula

 Where to Stay

-Zona Viva - the nightlife district with chain hotels and 24-hour restaurants
+Zona Viva - where the nightlife happens and restaurants stay open late

 Food & Dining